Principal Investigator

 Monica Rosenberg, Ph.D.

-Monica Rosenberg is an Assistant Professor of Psychology and member of the Committees on Computational Neuroscience and Neurobiology at the University of Chicago.
+Monica Rosenberg is an Associate Professor of Psychology and member of the Committees on Computational Neuroscience and Neurobiology and the Institute for Mind and Biology at the University of Chicago.
 Before coming to Chicago, she received her Ph.D. and postdoctoral training in the Department of Psychology at Yale.
 Before that, she was an undergraduate at Brown, where she studied cognitive neuroscience.
 Monica’s work uses functional MRI, behavioral experiments, and machine learning methods to investigate how we pay attention and understand the consequences of attention fluctuations for memory and learning.

 Ph.D.
 Students